bongsitata/hello-world/README.md

 # hello-world
-where store ideas, resources, or even share and discuss things with others
+where I store ideas, resources, or even share and discuss things with others